carakesa/slimpris2-local-bakup/README.md

+# This is a fork to have a backup, it is only a backup fork....

 # `slimpris2`

 `slimpris2` provides [MPRIS 2](https://specifications.freedesktop.org/mpris-spec/latest/) remote control of [Logitech Media Server](http://wiki.slimdevices.com/index.php/Logitech_Media_Server), allowing it to be controlled using the user interface integrated into your Linux desktop.